Filippo Inzaghi: AC Milan

 Inzaghi started his coaching career at the beginning of the 2012–13 season, signing a two-year deal as the manager of AC Milan's Allievi (under-17) team.

 On 9 June 2014, Inzaghi was named manager of Milan's first team after the dismissal of his former Rossoneri teammate Clarence Seedorf.
 In Inzaghi's first match as a manager in Serie A on 31 August, Milan defeated Lazio 3–1 at the San Siro.
 Inzaghi then led Milan to a second consecutive win in a match that ended with a 5–4 Milan win against Parma.

 On 4 June 2015 Adriano Galliani, the CEO of Milan, announced that Inzaghi would not be the coach for next season.
 He was officially dismissed on 16 June 2015.

 Venezia

 On 7 June 2016, Inzaghi was appointed as the new coach of ambitious Lega Pro club Venezia.
 On 19 April 2017, after beating Parma to top spot, he won promotion to Serie B as champions.
 He also won the Coppa Italia Lega Pro in the same season.

-During the 2017–18 season, Inzaghi guided the Venetians to a fifth-place finish in Serie B, finishing in the playoffs positions to earn promotion to Serie A. After eliminating Perugia (coached by his former teammate Alessandro Nesta) in the preliminary round, his team was defeated by Palermo in the semi-finals.
+During the 2017–18 season, Inzaghi guided the Venetians to a fifth-place finish in Serie B, finishing in the playoff positions to earn promotion to Serie A. After eliminating Perugia (coached by his former teammate Alessandro Nesta) in the preliminary round, his team was defeated by Palermo in the semi-finals.